JosephSilber/bouncer/readme.md

     }
     ```

-4) Now, to run the bouncer's migrations, first publish the package's migrations into your app's `migrations` directory, by running the following command:
+4) Now, to run Bouncer's migrations, first publish the migrations into your app's `migrations` directory, by running the following command:

     ```
     php artisan vendor:publish --tag="bouncer.migrations"